op-eyee/tester/README.md

 - [x] Have the required skills to convert the selected Product Backlog items into a potentially shippable increment or increments at the end of the sprint.
 - [ ] Complete the work items as estimated within the time limit and budget.
-- [ ] Have the required skills as a team to start at least initial development even if they don’t have the required specialized skill for the work item.
+- [ ] Have the required skills as a team to start at least initial development even if they don't have the required specialized skill for the work item.
 - [ ] Developers on the Scrum Team work closely with QA/testers who are not on the team.
 - [x] Have required freedom to internally decide who does what, when, and how.